simpleanalytics/docs/_docs/20_install-script/02_custom.md

 ## Use custom collection anyway

 There might be situation where you don't want to auto collect page views.
 When you add the `data-auto-collect="false"` attribute you can expose a function called `sa_pageview`.
-When you call this fuction the script will send a page with the path you give as a parameter.
+When you call this function, the script will send a page view with the path you give as a parameter.
 If you don't give a path it will use `window.location.pathname` as a default.

 ```html
 <script>